Fall 2018-Summer 2019 Tuition and Fees

 Room Fees (summers only)

-Meal plan options are available to any student registering for a course through the Center for Continuing Studies (CCS).
-Commuter students may also elect to purchase a meal at the dining hall or through the Summer Programs office in Kendall Hall.
+Meal plan options are available to any student registering for a course through the Center for Continuing and Online Education (CCOE).
+Commuter students may also elect to purchase a meal at the dining hall or through the Center for Continuing and Online Education office in Kendall Hall.

 Meal cards are not transferable and are valid until the expiration date shown on your card.
-The cards cannot be used to purchase food at the Bison Shop, Market Place, or Kellogg Conference Hotel Bistro.
-Unused meals do not carry over to the next week.Back to Top
+The cards can be used to purchase food at the Bison Shop, Market Place, or Kellogg Conference Hotel Bistro.